-"As if Nothing Happened” maintains a pleasing balance and delicate touch, skillfully avoiding the strident and the sappy.
+Unusual Gallic mix of “Love Story”-type tearjerker and backstage theater-folk-at-work procedural, “As if Nothing Happened” maintains a pleasing balance and delicate touch, skillfully avoiding the strident and the sappy.
+The director of a small repertory company, Thomas (played by pic’s helmer Pierre Olivier Mornas), falls head-over-heels for a terminally ill young woman (a vibrant Alice Carel) and casts her as the lead in his new play.
 A deliberately “slight” piece, pic’s genuine modesty and winning thesps have garnered several festival audience awards.
 “Nothing” lacks scope and name cast to pull arthouse auds, but its quiet virtues might well shine on cable.

 Mornas’ Thomas, slightly harried yet possessing an oddly centered absent-mindedness, takes everything in stride.
 Indeed, the small troupe seems remarkably free of the egotism and self-importance that often struts the boards in “All About Eve”-style movies about the “theatah.”

 Hammering planks before a play’s opening, Thomas is introduced to the radiant Alix (Carel) and suddenly, uncharacteristically, kisses her passionately.
 Love scenes between the couple are of the “mad love” persuasion, as the two first race down the street holding hands and next tear off each other’s clothes in a smiling sexual frenzy.